The OSL Making of an Ironman

 The thing is, the universe doesn’t care.
 It doesn’t owe us a thing.
 I’ve found a tremendous amount of freedom and power in realizing that I get out of this life exactly what I put in.
 Nothing more, nothing less.
 I wanted more.
 So I started putting in more.

 People may know about Open-Source Learning, or Academy of One, but it’s the before and after hours stuff I’m talking about here.
+The stuff no one sees, which is why I’m telling you about it now.

 20 years ago I signed up for the Arthitis Foundation’s weeklong bike ride from San Francisco to Los Angeles.
 Then I went out and bought a bike.